Transactions and trading

 Transfers between accounts

-Transfers of allowances can be made between accounts in the EU ETS and international credits can, with certain restrictions, be transferred between the EU ETS, The registry under the Kyoto Protocols and possibly other Emissions Trading Systems.
+Transfers of allowances can be made between accounts of different types in the EU ETS and to accounts in the Swiss registry.
+Other unit types may, with certain restrictions, be transferred between accounts in the EU ETS, in the registry under the Kyoto Protocols and, in some cases, other Emissions Trading Systems.

 Issuance and allocation

-In the third phase of the ETS (2013-2020), all allowances are issued by the European Commission in its role as the Central Administrator of the Union Registry.
-Quantities are specified in national allocation tables (NAT = National Allocation Table) and based on benchmarks.
-Read more about benchmarks on Naturvårdsverket's website.
+In the third period of the Emissions Trading Scheme (2013-2020), all allowances were issued by the European Commission in its role as the Central Administrator of the Union Registry.
+The quantities were specified in national allocation tables (NAT = National Allocation Table) and were based on benchmarks.

-The central administrator is responsible for the transfer of allowances to auctions and to facilities that are entitled to free allocation.
+The central administrator is responsible for transactions of allowances to auctions and to installations entitled to free allocation.
 Member States are responsible for implementing the allocation.